-Ralph currently serves on the Executive Board of the Friends of Oakton Library and has served on the Advisory Board of the Vic Braden Tennis Neurology Research Institute.
+Ralph served on the Executive Board of the Friends of Oakton Library including two terms as President, and has served on the Advisory Board of the Vic Braden Tennis Neurology Research Institute.

 Distinctions & Honors

 Ralph was selected by Virginia Business, based on a statewide survey of practicing attorneys, as one of the 300 best attorneys in Virginia numerous times.
 He was selected as one of the top five attorneys in the Information Technology practice area.
-He has been selected as a SuperLawyer® numerous times.
+He has been selected as a SuperLawyer® and as a member of the Legal Elite numerous times.